Harmoware/Harmoware-VIS/README.md

 ### ForwardButton

-Harmoware-VIS state A button object that updates `animateReverse` to false.
+The ForwardButton will update `animateReverse` to false.

 ##### Examples